florianamoser/splicer/documentation/lightrequirements.md

 ### Recommended Lighting Setup

 LED lighting is recommended due to its efficiency, spectral stability, and continuous output.
-The current configuration uses three 200W LED lights, collectively producing up to 40,000 lux at the sample position—equivalent to full, direct sunlight.
+The current configuration uses three 200W LED lights, collectively producing up to 40,000 lux at the sample position – equivalent to full, direct sunlight.
 This is considered the minimum usable illumination; higher lux levels may be necessary depending on:

 - Aperture settings
 - Sample reflectivity